-8.3.17 Thermal Shutdown Protection
+9.3.17 Thermal Shutdown Protection

-The QFN package has low thermal impedance, which provides good thermal conduction from the silicon to the ambient, to keep junctions temperatures low.
-As an added level of protection, the charger converter turns off and self-protects whenever the junction temperature exceeds the TSHUT threshold of 145°C. The charger stays off until the junction temperature falls below 130°C. Then the charger soft-starts again if all other enable-charge conditions are valid.
+The QFN package has low thermal impedance, which provides good thermal conduction from the silicon to the ambient, to keep junction temperatures low.
+As an added level of protection, the charger converter turns off and self-protects whenever the junction temperature exceeds the TSHUT threshold of 145°C. The charger stays off until the junction temperature falls below 130°C; then the charger will soft start again if all other enable charge conditions are valid.
 Thermal shutdown also suspends the safety timer.

-8.3.18 Temperature Qualification
+9.3.18 Temperature Qualification

 The controller continuously monitors battery temperature by measuring the voltage between the TS pin and GND.
-A negative-temperature-coefficient thermistor (NTC) and an external voltage divider typically develop this voltage.
+A negative temperature coefficient thermistor (NTC) and an external voltage divider typically develop this voltage.
 The controller compares this voltage against its internal thresholds to determine if charging is allowed.
-To initiate a charge cycle, the battery temperature must be within the V{LTF} to V{HTF} thresholds.
-If battery temperature is outside of this range, the controller suspends charge and the safety timer, and waits until the battery temperature is within the V{LTF} to V{TCO} thresholds.
-If the battery temperature is outside of this range, the controller suspends charge and the safety timer, and waits until the battery temperature is within the V{LTF} to V{HTF} range.
-If the battery temperature is between the V{LTF} and V{COOL} thresholds or between the V{HTF} and V{WARM} thresholds, charge is automatically reduced to $I{CHARGE}/8$.
-To avoid early termination during a COOL/WARM condition, set $I{TERM} \le I{CHARGE}/10$.
+To initiate a charge cycle, the battery temperature must be within the VLTF to VHTF thresholds.
+If battery temperature is outside of this range, the controller suspends charge and the safety timer, and waits until the battery temperature is within the $V{LTF}$ to $V{HTF}$ range.
+During the charge cycle, the battery temperature must be within the VLTF to VTCO thresholds.
+If battery temperature is outside of this range, the controller suspends charge and waits until the battery temperature is within the VLTF to VHTF range.
 The controller suspends charge by turning off the PWM charge FETs.
-Figure 16 and Figure 17 summarize the operation.
+Figure 15 summarizes the operation.

-Figure 16.
-TS, Thermistor Sense Thresholds
+Figure 15.
+TS Pin, Thermistor Sense Thresholds